Giant God Warrior Appears in Tokyo: Release

-Theatrical

 Giant God Warrior Appears in Tokyo received a theatrical release in Japan on November 17, 2012, preceding Evangelion: 3.0 You Can (Not) Redo.
 Director Shinji Higuchi decided to add new sound effects and give the Giant God Warriors new computer-generated wings in the final scene of the film for its theatrical release.

 Reception

-Accolades

 On February 23, 2013, the film received the VFX-JAPAN Award for CM, Hakuten Video Division.